THE TEAM

-The Team
+The Staff

 Babita Patel

-Babita is on a mission to evolve societal’s “us vs them” way of thinking to an “us and them” through the power of storytelling.
-She is a humanitarian photographer documenting social issues around the world, covering criminal justice reform, education, gender equality, reproductive rights, veterans, disaster relief, and WASH programs.
-Her work has appeared on ABC, Al Jazeera, HBO, MSNBC, NY1 and PBS; featured in Forbes, The Guardian, The Marshall Project, The New York Times, Slateand The Washington Post; and exhibited in multiple countries.
-Babita is the fresh(wo)man author of Breaking Out in Prison, a book about criminal justice reform, systemic racism and community investment.
-She is currently working on her second book about the criminal justice system and women.
-Along with a co-founder, Babita launched kahani, a print magazine of stories for girls by girls from around the world to inform, elevate and inspire one another.
-Babita founded KIOO Project with the belief that gaining self-confidence through the arts can change the trajection of a child’s life.
-If you want to work with KIOO, put #PictureEquality in the subject line to show you did your homework.
+Babita is on a mission to evolve society’s “us vs them” way of thinking to an “us and them” through the power of storytelling.
+She is a communications strategist, global storyteller, and humanitarian photographer documenting gender, racial, and social justice issues around the world.
+Her work has appeared on ABC, Al Jazeera, BBC, HBO, MSNBC, PBS, and Vice; featured in Forbes, The Guardian, The Marshall Project, The New York Times, Slate, Teen Vogue, and The Washington Post; and exhibited in multiple countries.
+Babita is the fresh(wo)man author of Breaking Out in Prison, a book about men and incarceration, systemic racism and community investment.
+She is working on her second book that covers the female experience of incarceration.
+She founded KIOO Project with the belief that gaining self-confidence through the arts can change the trajectory of a child’s life.
+She has guest lectured at Yale, Columbia, UCLA and other universities across the globe.
+Babita lives what she loves.

 Kathy Ngo